Product Labelling of Cosmetics in Europe

 However, there are exceptions for the following three items, which we will discuss in detail later in this article.

-Please keep in mind that the items mentioned above are specified in EU Regulation 1223/2009, which outlines the requirements for cosmetics.
-However, it’s important to understand that various laws govern product labelling, such as the Packaging & Waste regulations, which can vary from country to country.
+Please keep in mind that the items mentioned above are specified in EU Regulation 1223/2009, which outlines the cosmetic product labelling requirements UK and EU.
+However, it’s important to understand that various laws govern cosmetic product labelling, such as the Packaging & Waste regulations, which can vary from country to country.
 We encourage you to explore our article on Labelling and Packaging Regulations for more information, including details about recycling symbols.

 Transitioning from Cosmetic Labelling to Packaging in Europe